RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_bil.md

                     paragraphUnit.Properties.Contexts.Contexts[0].DisplayCode == "TAG" &&
                     paragraphUnit.Properties.Contexts.Contexts[0].Description.Contains("wordart") &&
                     segmentPair.Target.ToString()!="")
                 {
-                        {
                     CheckWordCount(segmentPair.Target);
                 }
             }
         }
-        }
-        #endregion

         /// <summary>
         /// Helper function that counts the words in the current target segment.
-        /// If the word count (i.e. number of spaces + 1) exceeds the maximum count
+        /// If the word count (number of spaces + 1) exceeds the maximum count set through
-        /// that was set through the properties, a message should be added to the
-        /// Messages window of Trados Studio.
+        /// the properties, a message is added to the Messages window of Trados Studio.
         /// </summary>
         /// <param name="targetSegment"></param>
-        #region output message
         private void CheckWordCount(ISegment targetSegment)
         {
             int pos = 0, count = 0;